marcusisnard/MarcusIsnard/README.md

 # Hello 👋
-I'm Marcus - a software engineer passionate about building systems to tackle physical engineering challenges.
-Previously, I wrote software for aircraft and spacecraft.
-Now, I work at the intersection of simulation, machine learning, and cloud-native technology ☁️
+I am Marcus Isnard.
+I enjoy building mission-critical systems with an emphasis on simplicity and robustness.
+I am driven to solve problems using first principles.
+I have eight plus years of experience working in deep tech and a strong academic background in engineering.
+Previously, I wrote software for airplanes and spacecraft.
+Now, I work at the intersection of simulation and machine learning ☁️

 # Interests 🚀
 - Distributed Systems
+- Real-Time & Embedded Systems
-- HPC
+- Parallel Computing
 - Cloud Native
-- DevOps & Platform Engineering
-- Real-Time Systems & Avionics
+- AI & System Safety